Rescue: Ranking LLM Responses with Partial Ordering to Improve Response Generation: Collecting Candidate Responses

+We focus on the textual entailment task~\cite{bowman-etal-2015-large,chen-etal-2017-enhanced,paper:camburu2018esnli,kumar-talukdar-2020-nile} to illustrate our strategy.
+Specifically, the Stanford NLI dataset identifies relationships between sentence pairs as \emph{entailment}, \emph{contradiction}, or \emph{neutral}.
+The e-SNLI dataset expands on SNLI by adding human-annotated explanations for these relationships, explaining why sentences are classified in certain ways~\cite{paper:camburu2018esnli}.
+Similarly, we require LLMs to both \emph{predict and rationalize} their predictions.
+Our approach then learns to prioritize accurate predictions and their model explanations, while downplaying explanations for inaccurate predictions.

-We obtain diverse model responses for the natural language inference task from both open-source $y \sim \mathcal{P}{ \mbox{Llama-2}}(y|x)$ and closed-source $y \sim \mathcal{P}{ \mbox{GPT}}(y|x)$.
-Specifically, we sample three responses from LLama-2-7B with a temperature value of 0.8 to encourage diverse outputs, one from GPT-3.5-Turbo-0613, along with the human response, totaling five candidate responses per prompt.
-Each response includes a concise rationale showing the reasoning, followed by a predicted label.
-The LLMs are given a task prompt with three in-context examples, as illustrated in Figure~\ref{fig:task}.
+We gather diverse responses for this task from both open-source and proprietary LLMs.
+Specifically, we sample three responses from \texttt{Llama-2-7b}, setting the temperature to 0.8 for diversity, and one from \texttt{GPT-3.5-Turbo-0613}, plus a human explanation, making five responses per prompt in total.
+Each response features a brief explanation of the model's reasoning and a predicted label, as shown in Figure~\ref{fig:example-snli}.

-\paragraph{Flipping Responses} We propose a novel method to elicit diverse and natural responses from LLMs.
-For example, we can flip a response, such as ``\emph{The to-go packages may not be from lunch. \#\#\#\# Neutral,}'' to ``\emph{The to-go packages are likely from lunch. \#\#\#\# Entailment}'' to ensure diverse reasoning.
-To do this, we invert the meaning of a model-generated rationale using GPT, concatenate it with the original context, and then prompt GPT to predict the corresponding label for the altered rationale.
-We employ GPT-4 to invert rationales, given its solid performance.
-The prompt is ``\emph{Rewrite the sentence to convey the opposite meaning: {Sentence}.}'' For predicting the new label, we use GPT-3.5-Turbo due to its cost-effectiveness.
-This method allows us to generate a sizable collection of candidate responses featuring varied reasoning.

-We also explore multi-document question answering~\cite{paper:nelson_liu_lost}.
-Here, the model receives a question along with multiple Wikipedia documents; one document has the answer, and the rest are distractors.
-To generate candidate responses for this, we prompt Llama-2 (see Figure~\ref{fig:task}) to ground its answer on a single document in the context.
-If the reference answer phrase is in the model's response, we label it as correct.
-For example, candidate answers such as ``\emph{The first Nobel Prize in Physics was awarded in 1901 to Wilhelm Conrad Röntgen for his discovery of X-rays. \#\#\#\# Correct}'' and ``\emph{Ernest Lawrence was the recipient of the first Nobel Prize in Physics. \#\#\#\# Incorrect}'' are generated for this task.
-We generate five responses from Llama-2, grounding the responses on one reference document and four random documents.
-Human responses are unavailable for this task.